Catalytic conversion of methane to methanol with Cu-zeolite catalysts

 Conversion of methane to methanol is an industrially very important process, as it provides a sustainable route from an abundant and clean component of natural gas to one of the main precursors for chemicals synthesis.
 An efficient stepwise process catalyzed by copper-exchanged zeolites has been suggested; however, a detailed understanding of the mechanism of such a zeolite-catalyzed conversion is still missing.
 One of the ongoing debates in studying copper-exchanged zeolites is the exact configuration of the available catalytic sites.
 Another open question is the mechanism of methane oxidation and regeneration of the copper oxide active site, and possible role of water in these processes.
 We use the state of the art theoretical methods to investigate the configurational manifold of the copper oxide active centers, and the nature of chemical interaction between the oxide center, zeolite framework, and the reacting molecules, as well as establishing possible mechanisms of the conversion of methane to methanol.

 - M. A. Newton, A. J. Knorpp, V. L. Sushkevich, D. Palagin, and J. A. van Bokhoven, “Active sites and mechanisms in the direct conversion of methane to methanol using Cu in zeolitic hosts: a critical examination”, Chem.
 Soc.
-Rev. (2020).
+Rev. 49, 1449 (2020); featured on the cover.

 - D. Palagin, V. L. Sushkevich, and J. A. van Bokhoven, “Water Molecules Facilitate Hydrogen Release in Anaerobic Oxidation of Methane to Methanol over Cu/Mordenite”, ACS Catal.
 9, 10365 (2019).